-2.3.12.
-For IUPR M sampling, the following:

-(a) the average of in-use-performance ratios IUPR M of all selected vehicles for each monitor in accordance with point 4.1.4. of Annex Appendix 1.

-(b) The percentage of selected vehicles, which have an IUPR M greater or equal to the minimum value applicable to the monitor in accordance with point 4.1.4. of Annex Appendix 1.

-- 3. Selection of vehicles for IUPR M - 3.1.
+- (d) The manufacturer's acceptance/rejection criteria for the family group; - (e) Geographical area(s) within which the manufacturer has collected information; - (f) Sample size and sampling plan used. - 2.3.11.
+The results from the manufacturer's IUPR M procedure, including: - (a) Identification of the vehicles included in the programme (whether tested or not).
+The identification shall include the following: - (i) Model name; - (ii) Vehicle identification number (VIN); - (iii) Region of use (where known) - (iv) Date of manufacture. - (b) The reason(s) for rejecting a vehicle from the sample: - (c) Test data, including the following: - (i) Date of test/download; - (ii) Location of test/download; - (iii) All data, as required in accordance with paragraph 4.6.1. of Annex 1, downloaded from the vehicle; - (iv) For each monitor to be reported the in-use-performance ratio. - 2.3.12.
+For IUPR M sampling, the following: - (a) The average of in-use-performance ratios IUPR M of all selected vehicles for each monitor in accordance with paragraph 4.1.4. of Annex 1. - (b) The percentage of selected vehicles, which have an IUPR M greater or equal to the minimum value applicable to the monitor in accordance with paragraph 4.1.4. of Annex 1. - 3.
+Selection of vehicles for IUPR M - 3.1.
 The manufacturer's sampling shall be drawn from at least two different geographical regions with substantially different vehicle operating conditions.
 Factors such as differences in fuels, ambient conditions, average road speeds, and urban/highway driving split shall be taken into consideration in the selection. - 3.2.
 In selecting the geographical regions for sampling vehicles, the manufacturer may select vehicles from a geographical region that is considered to be particularly representative.
-In this case, the manufacturer shall demonstrate to the approval authority which granted the approval that the selection is representative (e.g. by the market having the largest annual sales of a vehicle family within the Contracting Party).
-When a family requires more than one sample lot to be tested as defined in point 3.3, the vehicles in the second and third sample lots shall reflect different vehicle operating conditions from those selected for the first sample.

-3.3.
-Sample size
+In this case, the manufacturer shall demonstrate to the responsible authority which granted the certification that the selection is representative (e.g. by the market having the largest annual sales of a vehicle family within the Contracting Party).
+When a family requires more than one sample lot to be tested as defined in paragraph 3.3, the vehicles in the second and third sample lots shall reflect different vehicle operating conditions from those selected for the first sample. - 3.3.
+Sample size - 3.3.1.

-3.3.1.
 The number of sample lots shall depend on the annual sales volume of an OBD family in the Contracting Party, as defined in the following table:

+Table A3/1 Number of sample lots

-Contracting Party registrations Number
+Contracting Party registrations

-- per calendar year (for tailpipe emissions tests) of sample

-- of vehicles of an OBD family with IUPR in the sampling period lots
+- per calendar year (for tailpipe emissions tests) - of vehicles of an OBD family with IUPR in the sampling period Number of sample lots

 up to 100 000 1

 100 001 to 200 000 2

 above 200 000 3

-3.3.2 For IUPR, the number of sample lots to be taken is described in the table in point 3.3.1. and is based on the number of vehicles of an IUPR family that are approved with IUPR
+3.3.2.
+For IUPR, the number of sample lots to be taken is described in the table in paragraph 3.3.1.
+(Table A3/1 of Annex 3) and is based on the number of vehicles of an IUPR family that are certified with IUPR

-For the first sampling period of an IUPR family, all of the vehicle types in the family that are approved with IUPR shall be considered to be subject to sampling.
-For subsequent sampling periods, only vehicle types which have not been previously tested or are covered by emissions approvals that have been extended since the previous sampling period shall be considered to be subject to sampling.
+For the first sampling period of an IUPR family, all of the vehicle types in the family that are certified with IUPR shall be considered to be subject to sampling.
+For subsequent sampling periods, only vehicle types which have not been previously tested or are covered by emissions certifications that have been extended since the previous sampling period shall be considered to be subject to sampling.